zbrown23/micromouse/readme.md

 As the robot navigates through the maze, it detects and stores information about the maze's structure.
 Using its sensors, it identifies walls and open paths, gradually building a map of the environment.
 The robot explores each cell, marking them as visited, and constructs a complete representation of the maze layout.

 ## Path Calculation
 Using the mapping data, the robot calculates the most efficient route to the center.
-We use a flood fill algorithm and A* to calculate the optimal path to the goal.
+We use a breath first flood fill algorithm, a A* algorithm, and a Rapidly-exploring Random Tree(RRT) search algorithm that is then refined using A* to find the most optimal path for our robot.
+When one of the algorithms finish their search they then pass a list of postions for the robot to follow.

 ## Results
 lorem ipsum